CircleCI-Public/circleci-config-sdk-ts/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST.md

 ## PR Checklist
 Please check if your PR fulfills the following requirements:

-- [ ] The commit message follows our [guidelines](https://github.com/CircleCI-Public/circleci-config-sdk-ts/blob/main/CONTRIBUTING.md)
+- [ ] The commit message follows our contributor [guidelines](https://github.com/CircleCI-Public/circleci-config-sdk-ts/blob/main/CONTRIBUTING.md).
 - [ ] Tests for the changes have been added (for bug fixes / features)
-- [ ] Docs have been added / updated (for bug fixes / features)
+- [ ] Documentation has been added or updated where needed.

 ## PR Type